austinyun/blog/articles/node-js-install.markdown

 That seemed to work amazingly well.
 Now, we go:

     npm install express -g

+To install Express, which I'm not using at the moment but likely will in the future.
+But more importantly,

+    cd ~/blog/server
-    npm install wheat -g
+    npm install wheat

-To install Express and Wheat globally.
+Install Wheat.

 I also made a dir for node modules, just in case.

     sudo mkdir /usr/local/lib/node_modules/
     sudo chown austin /usr/local/lib/node_modules/